Whitney Nic James

 Shoutrageous!

-With this game, you need to know a little bit about everything from celebrities, to pop culture, to sports, to animals, to the hottest headlines.
+With this game, you need to know a little about everything from celebrities to pop culture, sports, animals, and the hottest headlines.
 This game can be played with one person or with a large group.
-All you have to do is shout out the ten answers listed for each topic before the clock runs out.
+All you have to do is shout out the ten answers for each topic before the clock runs out.
 Most of the categories are free, but there is an option to purchase other fun categories.

 Taboo

-Coined “The Game of Unspeakable Fun”, Taboo has become our family game night go-to.
+Coined “The Game of Unspeakable Fun,” Taboo has become our family game night go-to.
 The updated Amazon version of this classic game includes 450 game cards.
-Taboo can be for both large or small groups, for four or more players ages 13 and up.
-It’s best-played with two teams of at least two people per team.
+Taboo can be for large or small groups, for four or more players ages 13 and up.
+It’s best played with two teams of at least two people per team.
 The more people on each team, the better!
 Each correct answer is worth a point.
-My family and I can play this game for hours but we usually play to 50.
+My family and I can play this game for hours, but we usually play to 50.

 family game night